-Sunday 26 August marks the 250th anniversary of Captain Cook setting sail on his maiden voyage.
+Captain James Cook changed our perception of world geography.
 We explore the Yorkshire towns and villages that shaped one of Britain’s most famous explorers

 One day in 1746 a 17-year-old youth arrived in Whitby on the Yorkshire coast to be apprenticed to a master mariner engaged in the coal trade between the North East and London.
-You can visit the mariner’s handsome white harbour-side house where the young man lodged when not at sea, and where he studied by candlelight deep into the night in the attic.
+You can visit the mariner’s handsome white harbour-side house where the young man lodged when not at sea, and where he studied by candlelight deep into the night in the attic, now the Captain Cook Memorial Museum Whitby.

 The youth was none other than James Cook (1728-1779), who would go on to join the Royal Navy and make three epic voyages that radically altered perceptions of world geography, set new standards in map-making and placed him among the world’s greatest navigators.